Updated on August 23, 2022

-But what about being naked in your own home?
-Can you face criminal charges for walking around your private property without any clothes?
-The short answer is “yes.”
-You may be charged with indecent exposure if you expose your genitals or anus to the public while being on your private property.
+While you can face indecent exposure charges for being naked in public, you may also be charged with indecent exposure if you expose your genitals or anus to the public while on your private property.
 A simple example would be to stand completely naked on your porch.

 What Are the Penalties for Indecent Exposure in Texas?